Avoid dangling elements.

 The dangling participle in this sentence is sitting in Café Opus; its subject (presumably I) is not stated.
 The nearest subject, my car, was probably not sitting in Café Opus.

 Possible correction: While I was sitting in Café Opus, my car got a parking ticket.

 b) In driving to the Rok, my ID was lost.

 Presumably, your ID didn't make a wrong turn while it was driving to the Rok; therefore, the dangling gerund driving should not refer to my ID.

 Better: While driving to the Rok, I lost my ID.

 c) To avoid stress, all assignments must be started ahead of time.

-[Dangling infinitive to avoid.
-Better: To avoid stress, you should start your assignments ahead of time.]
+Better: To avoid stress, you should start your assignments ahead of time.

 See also Misplaced modifier ("mp") in this handbook and The Fifth Deadly Sin: Misplaced and Dangling Modifiers.

 * A gerund is the form of a verb that ends in _ing and functions as a noun (see examples).